Foster a Cat

 Thank you for your interest in fostering an Animal Aid cat!

-At Animal Aid, some cats in our care are placed into foster homes if they have been at the shelter a long time or are just not doing well in the shelter environment.
-Sometimes this is due to a cat feeling stressed around other cats or having special needs that would benefit from more monitoring in a comfortable home environment to help them stay healthy.
-Also some new-to-shelter cats are placed into a temporary foster if our intake rooms are full at the shelter.
+At Animal Aid, some cats in our care are placed into foster homes if they have been at the shelter a long time or are not thriving in the shelter environment.
+Some new-to-shelter cats are also placed into a temporary foster if our intake rooms are full at the shelter.

 Please note: To facilitate the adoption process and veterinary care at our partner vet, we typically limit foster homes to a range of 20 miles from Animal Aid.